-Practical nurses play an important role in patient care.
-Whether they are helping patients eat meals or moving a patient from a bed to a wheelchair, practical nurses are in tune with the patients’ needs.
-They are the ones who help keep a watchful eye on a patient’s immediate health status and the ones who help administer medication.
+Practical nurses play an important role in client care.
+Whether they are giving medications or providing wound care, practical nurses are in tune with the clients’ needs.
+They are the ones who help keep a watchful eye on a client’s immediate health status and the ones who administer medication.

-- Notify doctors and RNs on patients’ status
+- Notify health care providers and RNs on clients’ status

-- Help doctors and nurses with patient procedures
+- Help health care providers with client procedures

 - Maintain records of patients’ medical histories

 The Practical Nurse training program doesn’t require any prior experience.
 Consider applying to the Practical Nurse program if you’re empathetic, responsible, and hard-working.
 If you’d like to develop these skills, now is a perfect time!

 Graduates of Salter's Practical Nursing program are prepared to achieve licensure as Licensed Practical Nurses after graduation by taking and passing the NCLEX-PN examination.
 Our program is approved by the New Hampshire Board of Nursing and Accredited by the Accreditation Commission for Education in Nursing.